THANK YOU FOR YOUR FEEDBACK, PORTLAND! NOW IT’s TIME to review THE FINAL DRAFT!

 From December through the spring of 2022, the City heard feedback from hundreds of residents on the code evaluation, through Planning Board and Council meetings, two public forums, a survey, email, and direct comments on the evaluation itself.
 We summarized what we’ve heard here.

 Over the fall and winter of 2022/2023, we worked on the translating the findings of the code evaluation into draft text amendments, and we released the first wave of draft amendments in the summer of 2023.
-In the time since, we’ve been collecting feedback through markups, comments, and direct emails.
-We held three open houses in August (read our summaries here), and a virtual public forum in late September.
-These public events formed the basis for many of the second wave changes that are now under review.
+We collected feedback through markups, comments, and direct emails.
+We held three open houses in August of 2023 (read our summaries here), and held a virtual public forum in late September.

 ReCode Portland is about creating a new, unified development code to serve Portland for the 21st century.
 The new code will be more user-friendly, will advance the goals of the city’s comprehensive plan, Portland’s Plan 2030, and will better equip the City to address needs in areas such as housing, design, preservation, conservation, the working waterfront, energy, and transportation.

 ReCode is a multi-phased process.
 The first phase, Phase I, which concluded with the adoption of a new land use code in November of 2020, included new regulations for signs, updates to the accessory dwelling unit (ADU) and parking provisions, and an organizational restructuring of the land use code.
-Phase II began immediately following the conclusion of Phase I.
+Phase II, which we’re in now, began immediately following the conclusion of Phase I.

 Processgraphic_v2.jpg